-- Spoken or verbal communication where we interact with another person or group in a face-to-face situation, either in-person, over the telephone or on a video call. - Non-verbal communication this covers how we communicate with our body language or gestures.
-This can also include how we dress or act and how we stand.
-Words only convey 7% of the meaning, whereas tone and body language make up 38% and 55% respectively. - Written communication this covers any form of communication that is written rather than spoken.
+- + Spoken or verbal communication - where we interact with another person or group in a face-to-face situation, either in-person, over the telephone or on a video call. - + - + spoken.
 For example, e-mail, text messages, letters or social media posts.